HSPDev/Huawei-E5180-API/README.md

-#Huawei E5180 API
+# Huawei E5180 API

 This project will let you interface with your Huawei E5180 Cube router easily.
 This router is deployed by 3 DK, as "home routers" for their 4G connections.
 You can get it for free if you order a 100GB or above package from 3.
-(Link where I bought mine: [https://www.3.dk/mobiler-tablets/modems-routere/huawei/huawei-e5180-cube](https://www.3.dk/mobiler-tablets/modems-routere/huawei/huawei-e5180-cube))
+Link where I bought mine: [https://www.3.dk/mobiler-tablets/modems-routere/huawei/huawei-e5180-cube](https://www.3.dk/mobiler-tablets/modems-routere/huawei/huawei-e5180-cube)

 No advertisement or affiliation or anything, I wouldn't even really recommend the router.
 It got great speeds, but the WiFi is not the greatest, and I've seen it overload multiple times when you have lots of clients on your (W)LAN.
 The 4G link holds, but the LAN/WiFi/Router portion is really bad, so I personally use it with a D-link DIR-810l as router, with it's WAN port connected to the Huawei routers single LAN port, so it can focus on just delivering 4G Internet.

-##What can it do?
+## Features

  - Send SMS through the mobile network
  - Receive SMS (you need to pool for this periodically)